HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 cement vs concrete- four types of concrete aggregates in piles, next to each other - pea gravel, crushed rock, sand and gravel

-These are some ideas for some of the less uncommon aggregates that you can use.
+These are some ideas for some of the less uncommon aggregates you can use.
 You’ll see these used in DIY/ crafts projects.

 These are the typical aggregates that are in concrete.